sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

  "dvitī." and so on[^1].'¹ = Now is mentioned (the second form).
 And that (general property) is inherent without division in different substances; like earth having limitation in extent.
 Similarly in watery substances having taste, etc., the general inherent (characteristic) is "sneha eva jalam[^301]"² (water has liquidity).
 So also for fiery substances having colour, etc., the general inherent characteristic is "vaḥni[^353]"³ (fire has heat); similarly in windy substances having touch, transverse motion, etc., the inherent general characteristic is (wind has mobility)-"praṇāmitvam[^1] ".⁴

-[^301]: "There is no "

 [^353]: "The bhāṣya reading is "

- So also the inherent general characteristic in (ether) having sound, etc., is "sarva. [ākāśaḥ](#)"⁵ (space has all-pervasiveness); “ityetat . . . uktam[^355]"⁶ (thus this) second form (is mentioned as the true essence).
+ So also the inherent general characteristic in (ether) having sound, etc., is "sarva. ākāśaḥ[^837]"⁵ (space has all-pervasiveness); “ityetat . . . uktam[^355]"⁶ (thus this) second form (is mentioned as the true essence).

 [^355]: "The bhāṣya reading has "

+[^837]: #

   "tasya.. vyāvartate[^356]"⁷ (sound, etc., are the particulars of the generic) form.
 These universal gross elements which have the guṇas sattva, etc., inherent in them (are distinguished by only the property of) sound and so on.

-[^356]: "The bhāṣya reading available is "

 1\.
 Available readings have "svasāmānyam" instead of "sāmānyam" The Vivaraṇa also has svarūpam" instead of "rūpam"
 2. There is no "eva" in the available bhāṣya reading.